LUXER ONE BLOG

 Instead, universities experience sustained delivery activity throughout the year, driven by student shopping habits and seasonal retail trends.

-As delivery expectations continue to rise, campuses are increasingly adopting automated package management solutions like smart lockers to help streamline operations, reduce manual workload, and give students a convenient pickup experience.
+As delivery expectations continue to rise, campuses are increasingly adopting automated package management solutions like automated lockers to help streamline operations, reduce manual workload, and give students a convenient pickup experience.

 Download our FREE Package Volume Report to dive into the full delivery data.